HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Experiments

 {\bf {(b) Evaluation on the DOTA.}} As Table \ref{tab2} shows, Our method achieves the highest overall performance with an average AP of $63.74\%$.
 It ranks first in AP$_{75}$, and robustness to medium and large object scales.
 While AP$_S$ ($49.82\%$) is slightly behind ORFENet ($50.03\%$), our model maintains balanced performance across all metrics, reflecting strong generalization across spatial structures.

-{\bf {(c) Evaluation on the xView.}} Unlike other datasets, xView is particularly challenging due to its dense scenes and a high proportion of tiny, imbalanced objects.
-As shown in Table \ref{tab3}, our model achieves the highest average AP of $33.12\%$, slightly surpassing ORFENet, which is specifically designed for small object detection.
-Although our AP$_S$ score is slightly lower than that of ORFENet, the balanced performance with stronger precision at high IoU and superior large-object detection highlights our model effectiveness in handling the complexity and scale variability of xView. {\bf {(d) Evaluations on the NWPU.}} The results in Table \ref{tab4} indicate that although all models benefit from this dataset clean structure and large objects, their adaptability varies.
-Traditional detectors achieve only modest improvements, whereas modular approaches particularly our method shows more effective scalability.
-Our method achieves the highest overall performance ($67.88\%$) and leads in AP$_{75}$ and AP$_L$, confirming that its hierarchical routing adapts not just to complex domains but also to structured environments.
-This shows the strength of our model spatial reasoning and its ability to maintain specialization across diverse domains.
+{\bf {(c) Evaluation on the xView.}} xView presents significant challenges due to dense scenes and numerous small objects.
+As shown in Table \ref{tab3}, our model achieves the best overall performance ($33.12\%$).
+Despite a slightly lower AP$_S$ than ORFENet, it delivers more balanced performance across object scales and localization metrics. {\bf {(d) Evaluations on the NWPU.}} As shown in Table \ref{tab4}, all methods benefit from the relatively simple structure and larger objects in NWPU.
+However, our model achieves the best overall performance ($67.88\%$) and the highest AP$_{75}$, AP$_M$ and AP$_L$.
+These results demonstrate that hierarchical routing remains effective not only in complex scenes but also in more structured environments.